Agencies Responsible for regulating drones in the Kingdom of Eswatini (Swaziland)

 j.
 List of safety checks, including pre-flight check

 k.
-Description of any relevant or unusual aspect in the RPAS/UAV/Drone Operation, if applicable
+If applicable, describe any relevant or unusual aspect in the RPAS/UAV/Drone Operation, if applicable

 l.
 Any other information that SWACAA may require.